janardannn/play.typeracer.com/README.md

 ```bash
 pip install -r requirements.txt
 ```
-The script also uses the Tesseract-OCR binary, so install it from [here](https://github.com/UB-Mannheim/tesseract/wiki) and add it to PATH as well.
+The script also uses the Tesseract-OCR binary, install it from [here](https://github.com/UB-Mannheim/tesseract/wiki) and add it to PATH as well.

 ## How to use